FcoMelendez/iot-agent-ros2/docs/installationguide.md

 ## Prerequisites

-*R1.* A ROS 2 installation is needed, either [Foxy](https://docs.ros.org/en/foxy/Installation.html) or [Galactic](https://docs.ros.org/en/galactic/Installation.html).
-The links attached will guide you through the ROS 2 installation
+*1. A ROS 2 installation is needed, either [Foxy](https://docs.ros.org/en/foxy/Installation.html) or [Galactic](https://docs.ros.org/en/galactic/Installation.html).
+The links attached will guide you through the ROS 2 installation*

-*R2.* Node.js is also required, it can be installed from [here](https://nodejs.org/en/download/)
+*2. Node.js is also required, it can be installed from [here](https://nodejs.org/en/download/)*

 ## Installing the ROS 2 Agent